parulbaweja/hash-tables/README.md

   16 (current index)  % 16 (list size) = 0

-When an element that lives in its destined bucket is removed, that element must be converted to a tombstone.
-It now serves as a marker that other elements, with the same destined bucket, live further on or around the list.
-The tombstone remains until such time that another element with the same destined bucket is inserted - the new element now replaces the tombstone.
+When an element is removed, it must be converted to a tombstone.
+It now serves as a marker that other elements, that fall into that bucket, live further on or around the list.
+The tombstone remains until such time that a new element is inserted into the bucket.
+My lookup continues until it hits an empty slot: tombstones prevent search misses.

-### Considerations
+### Quadratic Version

-Naively, I implemented the following quadatric probing function to find the index of the next bucket to search:
+Naively, I implemented the following quadatric probing function (for linear, probe = 1) to find the index of the next bucket to search:

 ```python
     next_bucket = (bucket + base ** probe) % n